• Home

 Alyeska Hideaway Cabins Overview

-- Location: Girdwood, Alaska, about 45 minutes south of Anchorage
+• Location: Girdwood, Alaska, about 45 minutes south of Anchorage (making it the perfect basecamp for an Alaska national parks trip itinerary!)

-- Amenities: Outragesouly comfy beds, wood-burning stove, wi-fi, full kitchen, deck, private fire pit
+• Amenities: Outrageously comfy beds, wood-burning stove, wi-fi, full kitchen, deck, private fire pit

 The third cabin at Alyeska Hideaway, the Placer, is a two-room cabin well-suited for families.
 Aside from a full kitchen, the Placer cabin has a BBQ grill on the deck, a king bed upstairs, queen bed downstairs, and a queen-sized pull-out sofa sleeper.